himanshuu-dev/advance_ruler_slider/README.md

 ###### The advance_ruler_slider stands out by offering unparalleled control over both the aesthetics and functionality of a ruler-style input.
 Whether you need a simple weight selector or a complex audio timeline, its extensive customization options, smooth animations, and haptic feedback make it a robust choice for creating intuitive and engaging user experiences.

 ## 🚀 Features at a Glance
-###### 🎨 Highly Customizable: Control every visual aspect, from tick colors and lengths to background gradients and border radii.
+###### 🎨 Highly Customizable: Control every visual aspect, from tick colors and lengths to BoxDecoration.

 ###### ↔️↕️ Horizontal & Vertical: Supports both orientations with consistent behavior.